peastman/statmech/source/phasetransitions.rst

 ==============================================

 As a familiar example, consider the behavior of water as you change the temperature.
-It can exist in liquid, solid (ice), and gas (steam) phases.  :numref:`Figure,water` shows what each of these phases looks like at the molecular level.
+It can exist in liquid, solid (ice), and gas (steam) phases.  :autonumref:`Figure,water` shows what each of these phases looks like at the molecular level.
 Let's consider each of them in turn.